Sagnac and Mashhoon effects in graphene: Sagnac effect for material particles: rest vs effective mass

 where $\tau$ is the proper time of the ring material, $\gamma = \left( 1 - \Omega^2 R^2 / c^2 \right)^{-1/2}$ is the Lorentz factor associated with rotation, and $x$ is the spatial periodic coordinate along the ring with period $2 \pi R$.

 Note that the ring is made of a solid material and, therefore, should undergo Lorentz contraction when set into rotational motion.
-Thus, the radius $R$ refers to its value in this rotating state.
-For a free, unsupported ring, the relation $\gamma R = R_0$ would hold, where $R_0$ is the radius of the ring at rest.
+Thus, the radius $R$ refers to its value in this rotating state as measured in the laboratory frame.
+For a free, unsupported ring, the relation $\gamma R = R_0$ would hold, where $R_0$ is the radius of a non-rotating ring.
 However, if the ring is supported\,---\,as is typically the case\,---\,its deformation during rotation depends on the strain in the supporting material and may be less pronounced.

 Considering two waves that start with identical phases at the position $x = 0$ and propagate in opposite directions, we seek a solution for their phases in the form

 where $k_+ > k_-$ are the corresponding wave vectors.
 Assuming, for simplicity, the dispersion relation to be isotropic in the rest frame and applying relation \eqref{k-norm} with metric \eqref{metric} to both phases $S_\pm$, we obtain the expression for the wave vectors: